nodejs/nan/README.md

 <a name="api_nan_scope"></a>
 ### NanScope()

-The introduction of `isolate` references for many V8 calls in Node 0.11 makes `NanScope()` necessary, use it in place of `HandleScope scope`:
+The introduction of `isolate` references for many V8 calls in Node 0.11 makes `NanScope()` necessary, use it in place of `HandleScope scope` when you do not wish to return handles (`Handle` or `Local`) to the surrounding scope (or in functions directly exposed to V8, as they do not return values in the normal sense):

 ```c++
 NAN_METHOD(Foo::Bar) {